Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Results

 We have followed the approach proposed in \cite{Lunde2016, Takei2010}, and recently applied in \cite{Krahenmann2019}, in which one injects quasiparticles at a well-defined energy into an edge channel using a first quantum dot (QD) in the sequential tunneling regime.
 The injected quasiparticles then propagate over a finite length $L$, after which we perform a spectroscopy of the energy distribution function $f(E)$ of the quasiparticles using a second downstream quantum dot as energy filter.
 This spectroscopy technique combined with a quantum point contact to generate excitations was previously used in \cite{Altimiras2009, leSueur2010, Altimiras2010, Itoh2018}.
 A very similar setup was used to investigate charge transfer processes between distant quantum dots in the absence of a magnetic field \cite{Rossler2014}; furthermore, a recent spectroscopy experiment showed that at vastly higher energies (in the $0.1~$eV range), electrons in an edge channel decay by coupling to optical phonons~\cite{Ota2019}.
+It is also worth noting that other experimental techniques can be used to probe the energy distribution function, by measuring shot noise \cite{Gabelli2013}, or by performing a quantum tomography of the excitation injected in the edge channel \cite{Grenier2011b, Jullien2014, Bisognin2019, Fletcher2019}.
+The latter is known for being amongst the most challenging experiments undertaken so far in electron quantum optics.